See Who is on the Provider Honor Roll

 How to enroll in the VFC Program

-Download the Provider Enrollment Form/Provider Profile directly or contact the NYC DOHMH Bureau of Immunization Vaccine Management Unit (VMU) by calling (347) 396-2404.
+- Download and complete the Provider Enrollment Form & Information Update Form or contact the NYC DOHMH Bureau of Immunization Provider Quality Assurance (PQA) Unit by calling (347) 396-2404.

-Prepare your office and staff for a site visit to review both the administrative requirements of the program and the proper storage and handling guidelines for the vaccines.
+- You will need to prepare your office and staff for a New Enrollment site visit to review both the administrative requirements of the program and the proper storage and handling guidelines for the vaccines.

 back to top